Last Updated on

 Lutyens Bungalow on Lodhi Road

 Lodi Road is right near the residence of the President of India.
 When we were on a lookout for some homestays around, we found Lutyens Bungalow and decided to stay there for two days.
-This was for obvious reasons that it was located near so many main attractions.
+This was for obvious reasons that it was located near Delhi Metro and so many main attractions.
 When you check www.mapsofindia.com , you can find that this is such a center point for so many tourist places.

 Lodhi road things to do